What Are the Different Types of Denim?

 • Heavy and stiff

-• Holds structure
+• Holds strong structure

-• Often raw or lightly washed
+• Often raw or lightly processed

 Rigid Denim